The Nielsen realization problem for high degree del Pezzo surfaces: Nielsen realization problem for del Pezzo manifolds

 Finally, we turn to the complex Nielsen realization problem for all rational manifolds. \begin{proof}[Proof of Theorem \ref{thm:complex-nielsen}] Consider $c \in \Mod(M_0)$ acting on $H_2(M_0; \Z)$ by negation.
 Let $f$ be any diffeomorphism of order $2$ with $[f] = c$.
-By Proposition \ref{prop:edmonds}, the fixed set $\Fix(f)$ satisfies
+By Remark \ref{rmk:euler-char}, $\chi(\Fix(f)) = 1$ so by Proposition \ref{prop:edmonds}, the fixed set $\Fix(f)$ satisfies

 Combining with the fact that $\Fix(f)$ is a disjoint union of surfaces and isolated points implies that $\Fix(f) \cong \RP^2$.
 By Lemma \ref{lem:complex-aut-obstruction}, $f$ is not biholomorphic for any complex structure of $M$.